 In South Carolina, LLCs are used by many company owners to protect themselves from personal liability.

-However, when the time comes for South Carolina LLC dissolution, a lot of work needs to be done to terminate and close out your company legally.
+However, when the time comes for the South Carolina LLC dissolution, a lot of work needs to be done to terminate and close out your company legally.

 South Carolina LLC dissolution is not as simple as it may seem - with many steps and requirements that must be met before you can officially dissolve an entity in South Carolina.